 The improvement and subsequent use of water trails, such as the Village Creek Paddle Trail and the Cook's Lake / Scatterman Lake area, would disturb or temporarily displace some fish and wildlife, resulting in a longterm, negligible, adverse effect.
-The use of motorized boats in the preserve, other than personal watercraft, would be allowed in the Neches River and Pine Island Bayou from Highway 326 to the confluence with the Neches River including Cook's and Scatterman lakes and would result in habitat alteration.
+The use of motorized boats in the preserve, other than personal watercraft, would be allowed in the Neches River and Little Pine Island - Pine Island Bayou Corridor unit from Highway 326 to the confluence with the Neches River including Cook's and Scatterman lakes and would result in habitat alteration.
 The use of motorized boats could lead to the introduction and spread of invasive species, and noise could disturb or temporarily displace some wildlife.
 Overall, the changes in use of motorized boats under alternative 2 would result in long-term, negligible to minor, adverse effects on fish and wildlife.